txt/plm18/doc/review8.md

 Q4.
 How are serverless apps are same and different to containers?
 When would serverless apps be most useful?

 Q5.
-List and explain 3 advantages and 3 disadvantages of servesless apps.
+List and explain 3 advantages and 3 disadvantages of serverless apps.

 Q6a.
 What is polymorphism?